quited/carton/README.md

-* The purpose of this project is to implement some daily-used containers for UWE in cpp cause arduino platform doesn’t provide any STL support
+* The purpose of this project is to implement some daily-used containers for UWE in cpp cause arduino platform doesn’t provide any STL support and actually STL is much too heavy-weighted for embedded platforms

 * This project is expected to work on embedded devices, such as stm32 and perhaps arduino, so our goal is to